aa29zzjj/Project3/README.md

 ### Task 0 Grading Rubric 50 Points

 Rubric:
-1. The execution is correct and includes the same tests as above - in the same order (the names have been replaced with Alice, Bob, and Carol.): 30 points.
+1. The execution is correct and includes the same tests as above - in the same order (the names have been replaced with Alice, Bob, Carol, and Donna): 30 points.
 2. The code is well documented: 5 points.
 3. The analysis in the main routine is detailed and clear: 5 Points.
 Within your comments in the main routine, you must describe how this system behaves as the difficulty increases.
 Run some experiments by adding new blocks with increasing difficulties.
 Describe what you find.
 Be specific and quote some times.